What is c0561 chevrolet code meaning?

 - or one wheel spinning faster than the others.

-Depending on the traction control system version or generation, the system will reduce the engine power, or in older models, to activate the ABS brakes to reduce spinning.
+Depending on the traction control system version or generation, the system will reduce the engine power, or in older models, to activate the ABS brakes to reduce spinning - a so called torque reduction.

-Newer systems also include steering position sensors and yaw sensors to detect the difference between the driver’s intention based on the steering wheel position and the vehicle's actual direction.
+Newer systems with cruise control also include steering position sensors and yaw sensors to detect the difference between the driver’s intention based on the steering wheel position and the vehicle's actual direction.

 In this GM code, the electronic brake control module (EBCM) disables the vehicle stability enhancement system or the traction control system.